 According to Techopedia, data exfiltration happens when there’s unauthorized copying, transfer, or retrieval of data from either a server or an individual’s computer.
 Organizations with high-value data are particularly at risk of these types of attacks, whether they’re from outside threat actors or trusted insiders.

 Insider threat incidents are one of the top causes of data exfiltration, whether they’re accidental or malicious.
-Malicious insider threats are trusted individuals who are looking to intentionally inflict harm on an organization for their own (or someone else’s) gain.
+Malicious insider threats are trusted individuals who are looking to intentionally exfiltrate data to inflict harm on an organization for their own (or someone else’s) gain.
 However, it’s important to note that two out of three insider threat incidents are caused by accident, which could prove equally costly to an organization if these mistakes take too long to investigate.

 Data exfiltration is among organizations’ top concerns today: According to a recent study from McAfee, 61 percent of security professionals have experienced a data breach at their current companies.
 With stricter compliance regulations around data privacy, like GDPR and California Consumer Privacy Act, the stakes for reporting data exfiltration events have also gotten much higher.

 Types of Data Exfiltration

 According to McAfee’s research cited above, the most common data exfiltration methods at organizations include:

 - File shares

 A recent CA Technologies Insider Threat report called databases the number one most vulnerable IT asset, ahead of file servers, cloud apps, and mobile devices.
 Because the data contained within them is so valuable, databases are commonly targeted by both insiders and external attackers alike.

 Removable media are another common insider threat vector.
 Even in the age of ubiquitous cloud storage, old-school data exfiltration methods like flash drives are still pervasive.
 While it’s unrealistic to completely ban USB use for every organization, employees must understand the risks and adhere to policies around data access and storage.